Ronaldo scores hat trick, Denmark qualifies for World Cup - NewsBreak

 Ronaldo scores hat trick, Denmark qualifies for World Cup

-Another hat trick for Cristiano Ronaldo, another win — and qualification for the World Cup — for Denmark.
-And yet more crowd trouble in a game between England and Hungary.
-There was a sense of familiarity to the World Cup qualifiers in Europe on Tuesday, not least in Faro where Ronaldo extended his men's record tally of international goals to 115 by scoring the 58th hat trick of his career for club and country in Portugal's 5-0 win over Luxembourg.santamariatimes.com
+Another international hat trick for Cristiano Ronaldo and another win for Denmark to seal qualification for the World Cup.
+There also was yet more crowd trouble in a game between England and Hungary as the latest World Cup qualifying games in Europe took on a familiar narrative.
+Ronaldo extended his men’s record tally of international goals to 115 by scoring the 58th hat trick of his career for club and country in Portugal’s 5-0 win over Luxembourg.
+Denmark became the second European nation to qualify for next year’s tournament in Qatar after Germany on Monday by securing an eighth straight win in group play by beating Austria 1-0.localnews8.com

 Comments / 0